 \section{Introduction}

 Heegaard Floer homology is an invariant for $3$--manifolds~\cite{OSzF1, OSzF2}, defined using a Heegaard diagram for the $3$--manifold.
-It is defined as a suitable adaptation of Lagrangian Floer homology in a symmetric product of the Heegaard surface, relative to embedded tori which are associated to the attaching circles.
-The Floer homology groups have several versions.
+Its definition rests on a suitable adaptation of Lagrangian Floer homology in a symmetric product of the Heegaard surface, relative to embedded tori which are associated to the attaching circles.
+These Floer homology groups have several versions.
 The simplest version $\HFa (Y)$ is a finitely generated Abelian group, while $\HFmi (Y)$ admits the algebraic structure of a finitely generated $\Z [U]$--module.
 Building on these constructions, one can define invariants of knots \cite{OSzknot, Rasmussen} and links \cite{OSzlinks} in $3$--manifolds, invariants of smooth $4$-manifolds~\cite{OSzFour}, contact structures~\cite{Contact}, sutured $3$--manifolds \cite{Juh}, and 3--manifolds with parameterized boundary~\cite{Bordered}.

 The invariants are computed as homology groups of certain chain complexes.
 The definition of these chain complexes uses a choice of a Heegaard diagram of the given 3--manifold, and various further choices (e.g., an almost complex structure on the symmetric power of the Heegaard surface).
-Both the definition of the boundary map and the proof of independence (of the homology) from these choices involves analytic methods.
+Both the definition of the boundary map and the proof of independence of the homology from these choices involves analytic methods.
 In \cite{SW} Sarkar and Wang discovered that by choosing an appropriate class of Heegaard diagrams for $Y$ (which they called \emph{nice}), the chain complex computing the simplest version $\HFa (Y)$ can be explicitly computed.
+In addition, Sarkar and Wang also showed that every closed 3-manifold admits a nice Heegaard diagram.
 In a similar spirit, in \cite{MOS} it was shown that all versions of the link Floer homology groups for links in $S^3$ admit combinatorial descriptions using grid diagrams.
-Indeed, in~\cite{MOST}, the topological invariance of this combinatorial description of link Floer homology is verified using direct combinatorial methods (i.e. avoiding complex analytic methods).
+Indeed, in~\cite{MOST}, the topological invariance of this combinatorial description of link Floer homology is verified using direct combinatorial methods (and, in particular, avoiding analysis).

-The aim of the present work is to develop a version of Heegaard Floer homology which uses only combinatorial methods, and in particular is independent of the theory of pseudo-holomorphic disks.
-As part of this, we construct a class of Heegaard diagrams for closed, oriented 3--manifolds which are naturally associated to pair-of-pants decompositions.
-The bulk of this paper is devoted to a direct, topological proof of the topological invariance of the resulting Heegaard Floer invariants.